jonkarrer/battleship/README.md

 ## Summary

+I am aware that React + Typescript is overkill for this project.
+I am using them to practice for large projects.
 This web-app is created to improve my Testing skills in Jest.
 This READ.MD will be used to describe the process, and some of the unique lessons I learned.
 Along with Jest, I want to improve my skills with React, Typescript, and Snowpack.
 I have never used Jest with React, so this may be a dense project.

 ## Create react with snopack development